rshpeley/yba3mods/README.md

 I would have liked trying out a pair of KT88s in this amp.
 If anyone has made this mod, open an issue and let me know how you made out.

 In the end I had more fun than I thought I might, maybe because I felt a bit like Pete Traynor as he hacked his amps to squeeze more tone and reliability out of them.
-You can feel that legacy working on this more than 50 year old amp.
+You can get a sense of his legacy working on this more than 50 year old amp.

 ---